National Bohemian hasn’t been made in Baltimore for decades. Not that anyone seems to care.

 “That’s been somewhat of a challenge,” says Jon Zerivitz, co-founder of Union Craft, who, like other local brewers, would like to see Marylanders spend more of their beer-drinking dollars on truly local options, such as his own light lager, Zadie’s, brewed in Medfield.
 And yet, the Pikesville native has to admit, “You can’t help but be amazed by the power of their brand.
 It literally looms large over this city.”

 “It’s a Baltimore thing—period,” says Ben Franklin, bartender at Mt.
-Royal Tavern in Mid-Town Belvedere, where cases get put on hold for former residents who are passing through the city, and about which Esquire magazine once wrote that the go-to order should be “a Natty Boh, a shot of Pikesville, and religious thoughts.”
+Royal Tavern in Mid-Town Belvedere, where cases get put on hold for former residents when they’re back in town, and about which Esquire magazine once wrote that the go-to order should be “a Natty Boh, a shot of Pikesville, and religious thoughts.”

-There, high above, at the very tippy-top of Natty Boh Tower, a bright light will glow over a lurking figure—a 27-foot floating head, with slicked-back hair and a big black handlebar mustache.
+There, high above, at the very tippy-top of Natty Boh Tower, a bright light will glow over a lurking figure—a 27-foot floating head, with slicked-back hair and a black handlebar mustache.
 You know the one.
+And if somehow you don’t, you can’t miss it.

-At a young 20 years old next month, the Mr. Boh sign is already one of the city’s most iconic landmarks, alongside the likes of the circa-1803 Fort McHenry of circa-1829 Washington Monument, erected not long after Knipp’s Obrecht bought the former National buildings and brought the rest of Brewers Hill back to life in the late 1990s—decades after the neighborhood stopped making beer.
+At 20 years young next month, the Mr. Boh sign is already one of the city’s most iconic landmarks, alongside the likes of the circa-1803 Fort McHenry of circa-1829 Washington Monument.
+It was erected not long after Obrecht bought the former National buildings in the late 1990s and brought the rest of Brewers Hill back to life in the years that followed—decades after the neighborhood stopped making beer.

-The mascot’s red neon stopped winking for some time before being replaced by new LED lights in mid-September, and now every day and night, he continues to keep watch over Baltimore.
-As if calling out loud and proud to all the humans in all the houses and all the cars on all the highways and all the airplanes who pass it by at all hours:
+For a few years, the mascot’s red neon had stopped winking, but in mid-September, it was replaced by LED lights.
+And so now as before, every day and night, he continues to keep watch over Baltimore.
+As if calling out, loud and proud, to all the humans in all the houses, and all the cars on all the highways, and all the airplanes who pass it by at all hours:

 “That’s what grounds it here,” says O’Prey.
 “And my gosh, just driving down I-95 and seeing Mr. Boh—how do you know you’re in Baltimore?
 Well, there it is.”